-From 1 November 2023, almost 5 million Australians at risk of severe complications from shingles will have access to the Shingrix vaccine under the National Immunisation Program (NIP).
+Since 1 November 2023, almost 5 million Australians at risk of severe complications from shingles have had access to the SHINGRIX vaccine under the National Immunisation Program (NIP).

 Herpes zoster (HZ), a reactivation of the varicella-zoster virus in patients who have had chicken pox previously, has a significant disease burden.
 Of all vaccine preventable diseases, HZ and its complications accounted for 7% of the overall burden in 2015.